 CASH advises groups to use a payroll service, however even if you do use a service there are things you need to know about your responsibilities as an employer.
 This factsheet is also relevant to groups who do run their own payroll.

-A brief introduction to various organisations providing resources for small charities and community groups.
+A brief introduction to various UK organisations providing resources for small charities and community groups.

 The CASHFACTS series